clef/sample-php/README.md

 You can find our most up-to-date documentation at [http://docs.getclef.com](http://docs.getclef.com/).
 It covers additional topics like customizing the Clef button and testing your integration.

 ## Support
 Have a question or just want to chat?
-Send an email to [support@getclef.com](mailto: support@getclef.com) or join our community Slack channel :point_right: [http://community.getclef.com](http://community.getclef.com).
+Send an email to [support@getclef.com](mailto: support@getclef.com).

 We're always around, but we do an official Q&A every Friday from 10am to noon PST :) — would love to see you there!